 What is a surplus contribution?

-That’s because a surplus contribution actually saves you money over time.
-The more reserves we have to pay claims and cover operating costs, the lower we can keep our prices.
+Essentially, a surplus contribution acts as a buffer for claims – like an extra financial safety net.
+More importantly, it can actually save you money over time.
+The more reserves your insurance provider has to pay claims and cover operating costs, the lower it can keep their prices.

-Florida regulators approved the surplus contribution, and while you can’t opt out of it, it’s refundable on a prorated basis if the policy is canceled.
+State regulators approved the surplus contribution.
+And while you can’t opt out of it, it’s typically refundable on a prorated basis if your policy is canceled.

 What is a policyholder surplus?